 - Identify and make rhyming words.
 Students listen for the rhyming words as the text is read to them.
-They identify house/mouse, truck/duck, shake/cake. - Say the word bat and have students say a word that rhymes with bat, e.g. cat, at, sat. - Play a rhyming game. e.g. Say I'm thinking of a word that begins with /t/ and rhymes with cake.
+They identify house/mouse, truck/duck, shake/cake. - Say the word bat and have students say a word that rhymes with bat, e.g. cat, at, sat. - Students listen to you say bake.
+They say a word that rhymes with bake snake, cake, lake and so on. - Play a rhyming game. e.g. Say I'm thinking of a word that begins with /t/ and rhymes with cake.
 What is it?